kpaede/Excerpt-Outline-Mindmap-Editor/README.md

 # Excerpt-Outline-Mindmap-Editor

 **Beta warning:** This plugin is still in active development.
-Bugs, data loss, and instability are still possible.
+Bugs are still possible.
+Always keep a backup.

 Excerpt-Outline-Mindmap-Editor is an Obsidian plugin for working with Markdown outlines as visual mindmaps.
-It is built around a precise drag-and-drop workflow for restructuring hierarchical notes without leaving the underlying Markdown format.
+It is built around a simple drag-and-drop workflow, that basically rearranges the underlying Markdown bullet points.

-It is especially useful for literature excerpting, research notes, and other situations where a plain outline is the right data model, but a spatial view makes the structure easier to understand and reshape.
+It is especially useful for literature excerpting, research notes, and other situations where a spatial view makes it easy to navigate and structure quotes and thoughts.
+For this reason every node can also be greyed out with checkboxes.

 ![](images/screenshot.png)